Urgent Care vs Your Primary Physician

 Primary care physicians are usually MDs and have broad medical knowledge, enabling them to have a holistic view of the patient’s medical well-being.
 These doctors perform routine check-ups and other forms of preventative medicine in addition to treating chronic illnesses such as diabetes or high blood pressure.
 If you are looking to seek treatment for a chronic condition or illness that requires more than one doctor visit for care, it is recommended that you visit your primary care physician rather than an urgent care facility.

 The Benefits of Urgent Care

-Urgent care is a great option when there is a time-sensitive medical issue that occurs outside of a primary care physician’s operating hours and cannot wait days for an appointment.
+Urgent care is a great option when there is a non-life-threatening but still time-sensitive medical issue that occurs outside of a primary care physician’s operating hours and cannot wait days for an appointment.
 These facilities can provide many of the same services as any primary clinic such as writing prescriptions, diagnosing illness, or administering diagnostic tests.
 These walk-in friendly facilities can give urgent, non-life-threatening medical attention without the expensive cost of the ER or the long wait times.
 Some common reasons where patients would sooner go to urgent care rather than their primary doctors are:

-Is Urgent Care More Expensive than Primary Care?
+Is Urgent Care More Expensive Than Primary Care?

-Urgent care facilities such as the ones of the UrgentMED Network are intended to supplement your medical treatment and provide a convenient option for when your primary care physician isn’t available.
-The urgent care clinics within the UrgentMED Network accept over 15 private insurance providers as well as Medicaid.
+Urgent care facilities such as the one at UrgentMED are intended to supplement your medical treatment and provide a convenient option for when your primary care physician isn’t available.
+The urgent care clinics within UrgentMED accept over 15 private insurance providers as well as Medicaid.
 Check out the full list of accepted insurance here.
-With convenient hours and 14 Southern California locations, find the nearest UrgentMED clinic near you and fast track your way to feeling healthy.
+With convenient hours and 19 Southern California locations, answering the question “Is there a walk-in clinic near me?” is simple: absolutely.
+Find the nearest UrgentMED clinic near you and fast track your way to feeling healthy today.